wernerdegroot/async-redux-selector/README.md

 # TODO

 * Tests for `map` and `flatMap`
+* Tests for the reducer.
 * Flatten `CacheDefinition.selector`
 * Rename `cacheSelector` to `cacheItemsSelector` (on the input side).
-* Add actions for clearing the cache, and removing one item.